Sam Smith – Pray (Lyrics Review and Song Meaning)

 You won’t find me in church (no) reading the bible (no)

 I am still here and I’m still your disciple

 I’m down on my knees, I’m beggin’ you, please

 I’m broken, alone, and afraid

-Sam Smith says he is not the religious kind, even though he has to turn to God at times.
-You won’t see him in church or at Sunday mass.
-But he says he is a child of God at heart and he is begging God to show him a way.
+Sam Smith says they are not the religious kind, even though they have to turn to God at times.
+You won’t see them in church or at Sunday mass.
+But they say they are a child of God at heart and they are begging God to show them a way.

-“Too Good at Goodbyes” too presented us a very emotional singer who was quite lonely and desperate for love, and “Pray” has the same theme underneath the gospel-lyrics.
+“Too Good at Goodbyes” too presented us with a very emotional singer who was quite lonely and desperate for love, and “Pray” has the same theme underneath the gospel lyrics.